tylermystery/builder/spec_sheet.md

 * **Performance:** ✅ Completed (Image Caching & Targeted DOM Updates)
 * **Code Readability:** ✅ Completed (Constants)
 * **Incomplete Features:**
-  - ❌ Autosave functionality is not implemented, despite an autosave toggle with a disclaimer tooltip.
+  - ✅ Autosave functionality is implemented with a 30-second interval when the toggle is enabled.
 * **Security:** ❌ Incomplete (Hardcoded Airtable token in client-side code, bypassing serverless proxy)
 * **Remaining Area for Improvement:**
     * **Code Modularity:** The `index.html` file contains core logic (CSS and static HTML) that should ideally be moved to `main.js` or `ui.js` for better modularity.
     * **Security:** Implement the serverless proxy to secure Airtable API requests.
-    * **Feature Completion:** Add autosave functionality.
+    * **Feature Completion:** All core features are now complete.

 ---